Bypass navigation bar

 This is a hands-on program that includes sketching, sewing, cutting, pattern making and draping to create original garments.
 Knowing the fundamentals of design backward and forward will prepare you for the fast pace of the fashion industry.

-Our Fashion Design faculty members have not only relevant degrees but also real-world experience in the industry, which makes them able to relate to the challenges you’ll face at work.
+Fashion Design faculty members have not only relevant degrees but also experience in the industry, so they can relate to the challenges you’ll face at work.
 Our instructors work closely with you, encouraging you and helping you to succeed in school and on the job.

 See profiles of some of our Fashion Design faculty.